Top US envoy will return to Israel after stops in Arab nations aimed at avoiding a broader conflict

 Yet as plans for Israel’s military action to eradicate Hamas have taken shape with heavy airstrikes and warnings for more than a million Palestinians to evacuate the northern Gaza Strip, concerns for a broader conflict have intensified.
 In his talks with Arab leaders Blinken has stressed the importance of not allowing that to happen.

-“It has been difficult to execute that operation to facilitate their passage out. … It’s a high priority,” acknowledging that “I’m not aware of anyone else being able to get out at this time.”
-The crossing was closed because of airstrikes early in the war.
-There are an estimated 500 Americans living in Gaza, but that number is imprecise, officials have said.

-Sullivan said the administration will ask Congress for a combined aid package for Ukraine and Israel and the number would be “significantly higher” than $2 billion.
-“But it will certainly include the necessary military equipment to defend freedom, sovereignty and territorial integrity in Ukraine, and to help Israel defend itself,” he said.

-Underscoring fears of a wider conflict, the U.S. military has positioned an aircraft carrier battle group in the Eastern Mediterranean and on Saturday announced the deployment of a second one.
+Underscoring the American fears, the U.S. military has positioned an aircraft carrier battle group in the Eastern Mediterranean and on Saturday announced the deployment of a second one.
 The naval presence is intended to serve as a deterrent to other countries and groups, like Iran and Syria and Lebanon’s Hezbollah, not to enter the conflict.

 Also Saturday, as the Israeli military said its assault against Hamas targets in Gaza would begin very soon, President Joe Biden spoke by phone with Israeli Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas.